Adrita-Khan/RFI_Mitigation_Review/README.md

 ![PF800 Waterfall](https://info.nrao.edu/do/spectrum-management/PF800_waterfall.png.webp)

-## Introduction

-Radio Frequency Interference (RFI) is an unwanted signal that disrupts radio telescopes.
-As radio astronomy advances, increased electronic activity exacerbates the RFI problem, requiring sophisticated mitigation.
-This review explores the integration of Machine Learning (ML) and Artificial Intelligence (AI) to assess RFI mitigation effectiveness.

-## Background

-### Radio Astronomy

-Radio astronomy studies celestial objects through radio emissions, providing insights into pulsars, quasars, and cosmic microwave background radiation.
-Unfortunately, its sensitivity makes radio astronomy prone to RFI, compromising data integrity.

-### RFI Overview

-RFI originates from terrestrial (e.g., satellites, mobile phones) and extraterrestrial sources.
-It leads to data corruption and false detections, thus affecting the quality of scientific results.

-### Traditional Mitigation Techniques

-Traditional RFI mitigation includes hardware solutions (shielding, filtering) and software methods (thresholding, time-frequency analysis).
-These approaches often struggle to adapt to an evolving RFI landscape.

-### Machine Learning and AI Methods

-Recent advancements in ML/AI—such as supervised learning, unsupervised learning, and deep learning—offer new approaches for identifying and mitigating RFI.
-These methods leverage large datasets and computational power for enhanced accuracy.

-### Comparative Analysis

-Traditional versus ML/AI-based methods are compared for effectiveness, scalability, and adaptability.
-ML/AI has notable advantages in handling complex, high-dimensional data.
+Radio Frequency Interference (RFI) disrupts radio telescopes and has become a growing challenge as electronic activity increases.
+Radio astronomy, which explores celestial objects through radio emissions, is highly sensitive to RFI from terrestrial and extraterrestrial sources, often leading to corrupted data and false detections.
+Traditional mitigation techniques, such as shielding, filtering, and time-frequency analysis, help but struggle to keep pace with the evolving RFI environment.
+Recent advances in Machine Learning (ML) and Artificial Intelligence (AI) offer more adaptable solutions, using large datasets and computational power to improve accuracy.
+Compared to traditional methods, ML and AI show clear advantages in effectiveness, scalability, and handling complex, high-dimensional data.

 ![Radio Interference](https://public.nrao.edu/wp-content/uploads/2019/05/radio-interference.jpg)